sebsto/amplify-android-getting-started/04_add_authentication.md

 }
 ```

-Do not forget to add the import statement, Android Studio does that for you automatically (on Mac click on `Alt + Enter`).
+Do not forget to add the import statements, Android Studio does that for you automatically (on Mac click on `Alt + Enter` on each error detected by the code editor).

 To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.

 ## Trigger Authentication at Runtime

-The remaining code change tracks the status of user (are they signed in or not?) and triggers the SignIn / SignUp user interface when user is not signed in.
+The remaining code change tracks the status of user (are they signed in or not?) and triggers the SignIn / SignUp user interface user click on a lock icon.

 1. Add `signIn` and `signOut` methods